bharagha/eal-2025.2.0/libraries/dl-streamer/docs/source/dev_guide/advanced_install/advanced_install_guide_compilation.md

 # Advanced installation - compilation from source files

-The easiest way to install Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework is installing it from pre-built Debian packages.
+The easiest way to install Deep Learning Streamer Pipeline Framework is installing it from pre-built Debian packages.
 If you would like to follow this way, please see [the installation guide](../../get_started/install/install_guide_ubuntu).

-The instruction below focuses on installation steps with building Intel® DL Streamer Pipeline Framework from the source code provided in [Open Edge Platform repository](https://github.com/open-edge-platform/edge-ai-libraries.git).
+The instruction below focuses on installation steps with building Deep Learning Streamer Pipeline Framework from the source code provided in [Open Edge Platform repository](https://github.com/open-edge-platform/edge-ai-libraries.git).

 ## Step 1: Install prerequisites (only for Ubuntu)